Six-Day War: Next fighting days

-These factors would prove to be decisive elements on Israel's other fronts as well.
+These factors also proved to be decisive elements on Israel's other fronts.

 West Bank

 The Jordan salient, 5–7 June.

 Egyptian control of Jordanian forces

-King Hussein had given control of his army to Egypt on 1 June, on which date Egyptian General Riad arrived in Amman to take control of the Jordanian military.
+King Hussein gave of his army to Egypt on 1 June, on which date Egyptian General Riad arrived in Amman to take control of the Jordanian military.
 (Note: Shlaim writes: "To understand Hussein's conduct during the June 1967 War it is essential to recall that he had handed over command of his army to Egypt under the terms of his pact with Nasser.
 On 1 June, General Riad arrived in Amman and assumed command of the Jordanian armed forces.")

-Egyptian Field Marshal Amer used the confusion of the first hours of the conflict to send a cable to Amman that he was victorious; he claimed as evidence a radar sighting of a squadron of Israeli aircraft returning from bombing raids in Egypt, which he said was an Egyptian aircraft en route to attack Israel.
-In this cable, sent shortly before 9:00 am, Riad was ordered to attack.
+Egyptian Field Marshal Amer used the confusion of the conflict's first hours to cable to Amman that he was victorious; he claimed as evidence a radar sighting of a squadron of Israeli aircraft returning from bombing raids in Egypt, which he said was an Egyptian aircraft en route to attack Israel.
+In this cable, sent shortly before 9:00 a.m., Riad was ordered to attack.
 (Note: On the initial Jordanian attack, Shlaim writes: "The cable was from First Vice-President and Deputy Supreme Commander Field Marshal Abd al-Hakim Amer.
 Amer was a nincompoop who largely owed his rapid promotion to his friendship with Nasser...
 He was inexperienced in military affairs, impulsive, and prone to wishful thinking...
 Amer's cable to Riad was a pack of lies...
 On the basis of these alleged successes, Amer ordered Riad to open a new front against the enemy and launch offensive operations.
 By the time Hussein arrived at the headquarters, Riad had already given the orders for the artillery to move to the front lines and bombard Israeli airbases and other targets; an infantry brigade to occupy the Israeli enclave on Mount Scopus in Jerusalem; the two Egyptian commando battalions to infiltrate enemy territory from the West Bank at dusk; and the air force to be put on combat alert and commence airstrikes immediately.
 Although these decisions were made in his absence, Hussein made no attempt to cancel them or to delay the opening of fire until the information from Cairo could be checked.
 Jordan was thus committed to war by the decision of an Egyptian general who was acting on the orders of a serial blunderer in Cairo.")